NoroffFEU/development-platforms/src/content/docs/databases/SQLite/SQLite-case-study.md

 ### Window Functions

-Window functions are a powerful feature in SQL that allow users to perform calculations across a set of rows that are related to the current row.
+Window functions are a powerful feature in SQL that allows users to perform calculations across a set of rows that are related to the current row.
 This is particularly useful for tasks that involve comparisons or aggregations across rows, such as calculating running totals, averages, or ranking data.
 SQLite's support for window functions, introduced in version 3.25.0, brings it in line with other major SQL databases, enabling more complex analytical queries.

 ### JSON1 Extension